~Interviews with WomenWalking founder, Joy Regan:

 Joy gets together for a chat and a virtual walk with Susun Weed, wisewoman and author, to share laughter and stories about walking.
 Listen In here…

 Join Joy’s conversation on Blog Talk Radio at The Cypher’s Den (The Place where Everybody is Somebody!) with host, Jaeqwon, for fun talk about women and walking.
 Conversation begins at 10 minutes…

 WomenWalking supports women in business, small businesses and advocates/protectors of earth & wildlife.
 We value reciprocity and collaboration.
-Please contact us to share and for more information about services and links that will benefit our members, those visiting our site and the world at large.
+Please contact us to connect and share.

 Parks, Trails & Outdoor Recreation

 http://areas.wildernet.com – National outdoor recreation, lodging recommendations and more

 http://stateparks.com – State parks in all 50 states

 http://www.wta.org/ – Washington Trails Association.
 Washington State.
 Lots of good stuff here.